 Oklahoma Medicare beneficiaries under 65 can buy Medigap policies from these companies:9

 - Christian Fidelity Life Insurance Company

 What If You Want to Change Your Oklahoma Medigap Policy?

 The same rules for enrolling in Medigap apply to switching your policy.
 If your Open Enrollment Period has passed and you don’t have a guaranteed issue right, you might pay more or be denied if you change policies.
 If you decide to switch, you have 30 days from your new policy effective date to decide if you want to keep it.
 This is called your “free look period.”
 You usually can’t drop your first policy until your new policy becomes effective, so you’ll likely pay for both policies for one month.10

 What Are Alternatives to Medicare Supplement?

 Medicare Advantage (called Part C) is another type of private plan that provides benefits beyond Original Medicare.
 It works more like an HMO or a PPO.
-Less than 20% of Medicare beneficiaries (about 135,000) in Oklahoma have a Medicare Advantage plan as of 2018.11 In addition to Part A and B, plans often include prescription drug coverage.
+Almost a quarter of Medicare beneficiaries (about 181,000) in Oklahoma have a Medicare Advantage plan as of 2020.11 In addition to Part A and B, plans often include prescription drug coverage.
 Some plans offer extras like dental, vision, and hearing coverage.
 You can even find plans with a $0 monthly premium.